 Energy conservation both benefit you and the environment

-The act of saving and conserving gas does benefit you because you will be paying less on your energy bills.
+The act of saving and conserving gas does benefit you because you will be paying less for your energy bills.

 And it also does benefit the environment because conserving gas prevents any unnecessary waste of natural resources.

-Now, at individual level it may not look worth to try to save a few cubic meters of gas here or there.
+Now, at the individual level, it may not look worth trying to save a few cubic meters of gas here or there.

-For example, if 100 households would manage to save as little as 0.1 cubic meter of gas (1.1363 kWh) on home heating per day, that would add to 41,475 Kilowatt hour (kWh) saved per year.
+For example, if 100 households would manage to save as little as 0.1 cubic meters of gas (1.1363 kWh) on home heating per day, that would add to 41,475 Kilowatt hours (kWh) saved per year.

 100 households x 1.1363 kWh per day x 365 days per year